 With a setup like this, the headphones provide really soothing audio and it almost feels like one is hearing the performance live.
 The impedance support of this amplifier is enough to support extreme-end headphones and you should not worry about the amplifier not being able to maximize the sound levels of the headphones.

-Overall, this headphone amplifier provides a supreme audio experience and if you prefer a livelier sound instead of a stronger one then you should definitely go for this product.
+Overall, this headphone amplifier provides a supreme audio experience.
+If you prefer a livelier sound instead of a stronger one then you should definitely go for this product.

 FiiO Q5 is a product for those people who like to move a lot or who do not want to have a bad audio experience even during traveling or during a workout in the gym.
 The headphone amplifier provides a compact design and does come with a built-in DAC for a better experience overall.
 This is particularly great for people who want to use their high-end headphones with their mobiles.
 The headphone amplifier supports the decoding in Apple products and is fully compatible with all the iPhone models.

 The DAC provides a 32-bit 384 kHz playback which is enough to play even the extreme quality audio files.
 The headphone amplifier also provides great amplification and offers a detailed and balanced sound and does not show brightness in any of the certain frequencies, although the bass boost button of the amplifier can be used to provide the infamous bass, which of course comes down to personal tastes.
 One thing important here is that the high frequencies feel a bit blurry and not as clear as some other high-end amplifiers.
 The amplifier comes with a lot of accessories but the quality of these accessories is not up to the mark, we will say that if you own high-end cables, better use those.